abid-mujtaba/haskell-cas/comments.md

 **Z.9** - When adding a ``Const`` or ``Neg (Const _)`` with another expression we simply pass the arguments to the utility function ``sum_c`` which is dedicated to the addition of (negative) ``Const`` with any general expression.

+**Z.10** - With the special case of Const (because of compacting), Prod because of factoring and Sum (because the operation is addition itself) taken care of we can lump all the rest in to one function ``sum_x`` which uses the ``compare`` function to order the elements in the desired lexical order.

 ## AA.
 Adding ``Const`` using ``sum_c``